ScriptTiger/IP/README.md

 GeoIP:

 TBA.
 This script will output geographical and other information for any given IP address by incrementing subnet length iteratively to recurse through possible network IDs/CIDR calculated by Network_Calc until finding a match in GeoLite2.
+Thanks to MaxMind, non-numerical data also has multilingual support.

 GeoLite2_Update.cmd: